Leah Goldstein

 Leah Goldstein (לאה גולדשטיין; born February 4, 1969, in Vancouver, British Columbia, Canada) is a professional Canadian-Israeli road racing cyclist, former 1989 World Bantamweight Kickboxing Champion, and Israel's 1998 Duathlon champion.
 In 2021, she became the first woman to win the overall solo division of the Race Across America (RAAM).

 Early and personal life

-Born in Vancouver, Canada, to Israeli parents, Goldstein was raised in Israel when her family made aliyah.
+Born in Vancouver, Canada, to Israeli parents, Goldstein was raised in Israel after her family immigrated there.
 At the age of 17 she won the Bantamweight World Kickboxing Championship.
 She spent 9 years in the Israeli commandos and secret police.
 She returned to Canada in the late 1990s.
 Goldstein lives in Vernon, British Columbia.

 Career

 Kickboxing

 A natural athlete, at 17 years of age Goldstein won the 1989 World Bantamweight Kickboxing Championship.

 Duathlon

 Goldstein was Israel's 1998 duathlon (run-bike-run) champion.
 Shortly before the 2004 Olympics, she broke her hand in a race in Pennsylvania.
 And then in 2005, after winning 9 of her first 11 races she was involved in a horrific crash during the Cascade Classic that almost ended her career.
 She was hospitalized for two and a half months and told she would never walk without a cane.